-Critics observe that in addition to local factors there are also international ones which play an important role in prospects for well-being.
+Critics observe that in addition to local factors, there are also international ones which play an important role in prospects for well-being.
 Thomas Pogge prominently helps bring some of these into view.
-International institutions, such as the International Borrowing and Resource Privileges, are good examples of the ways in which international institutions can have profound effects on domestic factors which undeniably also play a role in promoting prosperity.
+The international borrowing and resource privileges, are good examples of the ways in which international practices can have profound effects on domestic factors which undeniably also play a role in promoting prosperity.
 According to the international borrowing privilege, governments may borrow amounts of money on behalf of the country and the country thereby incurs an obligation to repay the debt.
-The international resource privilege refers to a government’s ability to do what it likes with resources, including sell them to whomsoever it chooses to and at what price.
+The international resource privilege refers to a government’s ability to do what it likes with resources, including selling them to whomever it chooses to and at what price.
 Any group that exercises effective power in a state is internationally recognized as the legitimate government of that territory and enjoys the two privileges.
-But, Pogge argues, this sets up undesirable incentives that hamper developing countries’ abilities to flourish.
-These include incentivizing those strongly motivated to hold office for material gain to take power by force or exercise it in oppressive ways that help reinforce oppressive governments’ abilities to retain control.
+But, Pogge argues, this sets up undesirable incentives that hamper developing countries’ abilities to flourish (Pogge 2008).
+These include incentivizing those strongly motivated to hold office for material gain to take power by force or exercise it in ways that help reinforce oppressive governments’ abilities to retain control.
 The global advantaged benefit greatly from these privileges and so have little incentive to reform them.
 But, according to Pogge, reforms are sorely needed.
 If only sufficiently legitimate governments are able to enjoy these privileges, the international community would remove one important obstacle developing countries currently face.

 Some key questions are: